Localization properties of the sparse Barrat-M\'ezard trap model: Sparse Barrat--M ezard trap model

 \section{Sparse Barrat--M\'ezard trap model}

 The sparse BM trap model is a Markov chain with a configuration space that is a sparse network, transition rates of Glauber form and random trap depths (node energies) that reflect the rough nature of the glassy landscape.
-For the sparse network we consider specifically a random regular graph (RRG).
+For the sparse network we consider specifically a random regular graph (RRG), where every node has exactly $c$ neighbours.
 The model can be defined via the master operator $\bf{M}$ with elements